lcadese/Flat-Co-op/README.md

 **9) Mark as Complete:**
 - Navigate to dashboard in navbar
-- Mark payments as complete with checkbox as required
+- Mark payments or tasks as complete using checkbox as required
 <br>
 <br>